stick109/articles/Dapper vs Entity Framework.md

 As you can see, there are a lot of different reasons to prefer Dapper over EF.
 Can we find common parts?

-#### Maturity

-It seems that more mature/experienced developer is, the more he/she prefers Dapper over EF.
-Some of developers articulate reasons well, for some it's more of a "gut feeling" (which is still valuable and shouldn't be easily discarded).

 #### Leaking abstraction

 EF tries to "abstract away" SQL.
 Does it work?
 Only in special circumstances, the ones that rarely happen in real life.
 What are those circumstances?